deis/deis/docs/understanding_deis/concepts.rst

 Concepts
 ========
-Deis is a lightweight, flexible and powerful application platform that deploys and scales :ref:`concepts_twelve_factor` apps as :ref:`concepts_docker` containers across a cluster of :ref:`concepts_coreos` machines.
+Deis is a lightweight application platform that deploys and scales :ref:`concepts_twelve_factor` apps as :ref:`concepts_docker` containers across a cluster of :ref:`concepts_coreos` machines.

 .. _concepts_twelve_factor:

 Twelve-Factor
 -------------
-The `Twelve-Factor App`_ is a DevOps manifesto for building and deploying scalable, modern applications and services.
+The `Twelve-Factor App`_ is a methodology for building modern applications that can be scaled across a distributed system.

 We consider it an invaluable synthesis of much experience with software-as-a-service apps in the wild, especially on the Heroku platform.

-Deis works best with applications in a `Twelve-Factor App`_ style.
+Deis is designed to run applications that adhere to `Twelve-Factor App`_ methodology and best practices.
-Following the twelve-factor model, Deis enforces a strict separation of the :ref:`Build and Run <concepts_build_release_run>` stages.

 .. _concepts_docker: